Lucasc-Dev/Lucasc-dev/README.md

 <p>

   * 🚗 Currently working on RentalX Application.
 RentalX is a React Native mobile application of a fictional vehicle rental company.
-Here you can check the
+You can check the
   <a href="https://github.com/Lucasc-Dev/RentX-server">Backend</a>
   and
   <a href="https://github.com/Lucasc-Dev/RentX-mobile">Mobile</a>
-  repository!
-You can also get the app on
+  repository.<br/> You can also get the app on
   <a href="https://play.google.com/store/apps/details?id=com.rentx">Google Play Store</a>!
 </p>